-The MVWA continued to support major NYSDOT projects as they constructed their Rt.
-5S reconstruction project with water main design and field services for nearly 7,000 feet of new and relocated mains up to 20" in diameter including hydrants, and services.
-A second DOT Project on an adjacent section of 5S was commenced and will continue into 2020.
-The MVWA also supported the MVHS new downtown hospital and the NEXXUS multiple ice rinks project that will replace approximately 4,000 feet of older downtown mains and numerous services.
-The 24" transmission main to serve the Ilion/Valley communities is advancing into the design phase and couple potentially add up to 3mgd of annual water demand.
+The MVWA continued to support the NYSDOT as they completed their Rt.
+5S reconstruction project with replacement water main design and field services for nearly 7,000 feet of new and relocated mains up to 20" in diameter including hydrants, and services.
+The MVWA also supported the MVHS new downtown hospital and the NEXXUS project that replaced